-1. If the patient receiving the vaccine has any type of allergy, fever, bleeding disorder or is on a blood thinner, immunocompromised, or is on a medication that affects immunity.
+1. If the patient is allergic to the vaccine, has a fever, has a bleeding disorder, is on a blood thinner, is immunocompromised, or is taking a medication that affects immunity.

 1. Pediatric population

-No dose adjustment is necessary for the elder population ≥65 years of age but adequate data is not available on the elder population so vaccination should be avoided.
+No dose adjustment is necessary for the elderly population ≥65 years of age, but adequate data is not available on the elderly population, so vaccination should be avoided.

-It is not known that whether the Moderna vaccine is excreted in human milk or not as studies have not been established so vaccination should be done cautiously.
+It is not known whether the Moderna vaccine is excreted in human milk or not as studies have not been established, so vaccination should be done cautiously.

 Animal studies do not indicate direct or indirect side effects concerning fertility or reproduction.

-Recent studies showed that new variants of SARS-COV-2 like B.1.1.7 and the 501Y.V2 do not alter the effect of moderna vaccine that is moderna vaccine is effective against these variants while data analysis on efficacy and safety of moderna vaccine on variants is still under trials.
+Recent studies have shown that new SARS-COV-2 variants such as B.1.1.7 and 501Y.V2 have no effect on the efficacy of the Moderna vaccine, indicating that the vaccine is still effective against these variants.
+However, data analysis on the efficacy and safety of the Moderna vaccine on variants is still undergoing trials.